 We found that knockdown of Rictor in the DMS reduces alcohol consumption, whereas intra-DMS infusion of an mTORC2 activator promotes alcohol drinking.

 Alcohol intake was reduced by Rictor knockdown when measured 4 hours but not 24 hours after the beginning of the drinking session, suggesting that mTORC2 is important for the initiation of the alcohol binge drinking episode.
 This finding is in accordance with the transient phosphorylation state of Ser473AKT in the DMS in response to alcohol intake, returning to basal level after 24 hours of withdrawal (Laguesse et al, 2016).
 The observation that mTORC2 activation is transient suggest that the morphological changes at the dendritic spines levels are rapid and dynamics.
 In addition, the increase in alcohol intake in response to intra-DMS infusion of A-445634 was observed within the first hour of drinking session, suggesting that the morphological adaptations induced by mTORC2 activation in the DMS occur, at least in part, within an hour.
-However, considerations such as the pharmacological properties of A-445634 such as a short half-life and drug selectivity should be taken into consideration for the interpretation of the data.
+However, considerations aboutthe pharmacological properties of A-445634 such as a short half-life and drug selectivity should be taken into consideration for the interpretation of the data.
 Nevertheless, further studies are needed to determine the precise time-course of the mTORC2-dependent adaptations in the DMS after excessive alcohol consumption.

 Various phenotypes associated with alcohol drinking depend on learning and memory processes (Barak et al, 2013; Goodman and Packard, 2016).
 The DMS is part of a frontal-striatal circuit that drives goal directed behaviors, which rely heavily on learning and memory processes (Hart et al, 2014). mTORC2 in the hippocampus has been linked to memory consolidation (Huang et al, 2013).
 Therefore, our results raise an interesting possibility that alcohol-mediated activation of mTORC2 in the DMS produce molecular and structural adaptations that in turn drive the consolidation of the memory of goal directed alcohol use.